 Through hands-on workshops and field trips, lectures and guest speakers, you’ll explore a wide range of topics, such as conservation medicine, African zoonosis, venomous animals, wildlife immobilisation (theory and practical), anti-poaching, survival in the bush, life in remote clinics, rural outreach and infectious diseases, all preparing you for work on the wilder side of life.
 You’ll also experience as part of this one of a kind course, special highlights throughout your stay that will leave memories to last a lifetime, including a carnivore feeding tour, traditional Namibian braai and your choice of a Cheetah walk, baboon walk or horse ride through the reserve.

-To find out more about our newly relaunched Conservation Medicine course, please click here, and if after reading all about the course you still need convincing that this is the course for you, read our other Conservation Medicine related blogs which reaffirm why this one-of-a-kind course is not to be missed!
+To find out more about our unique Conservation Medicine course, please click here, and if after reading all about the course you still need convincing that this is the course for you, read our other Conservation Medicine related blogs which reaffirm why this one-of-a-kind course is not to be missed!

 The WEM Conservation Medicine is a ‘One Medicine’ course.
 The origin of the One Medicine concept has been linked to the 19th century German physician and pathologist, Rudolf Virchow, whose discoveries on Trichinella spiralis in pork led to valuable public health measures (1).
 Virchow coined the term “zoonosis” and proclaimed that there should be no dividing line between human and animal medicine.
 Source Article.

 Other blogs that may be of interest, include:

 - 5 excellent reasons to attend our amazing Conservation Medicine Course

 - Meet the team behind our Conservation Medicine course